anthonyg56/Tribe/README.md

 ## Motivation

 Tribe initally was meant to be used by others people on college campuses, but the project died before release.
 Despite this, I wanted to complete it because it would be a good project to have on my resume once I decide to start job hunting; as well as a great learning opprounity to understand fullstack development.

+## Process Taken

+If you're curious about what the process looked looked to take tribe from ideation to a live website then you can check out a post I made on [my page](https://www.anthonygayflor.com/tribe).

 ## Tech Stack